aesalazar/AsteroidsWasm/readme.md

 ## Blazor Notes

-Microsoft has made Blazor offically part of .NET Core 3 and, as of the time of this writing, is currently in Preview.
-So, version control will be important when trying to build and run this app.
-Currently, the app is using .NET Core 3 Preview 4.
+Microsoft has made Blazor offically part of .NET Core 3.
+It was first included in Preview 4 which, as mentioned above, is what the .NET Core apps in this project use.
+Prior to that it was a separate library/install.

 To build the app, simply do it from Visual Studio - just make sure you have all dependencies listed on their Getting Stated page at [Blazor](https://dotnet.microsoft.com/apps/aspnet/web-apps/client).
+Besides the .NET Core install there is an extension specific to Blazor that is needed.

-Doing it from CLI in the Asteroids.Blazor project folder is also an option:
+Building from CLI in the Asteroids.Blazor project folder is also an option:

 `dotnet build`